How to Write a Cause and Effect Essay Step by Step

 The thesis statement acts as the heart of your paper.
 If coming up with a good thesis statement is cumbersome, you should first consider the standard structure.
 Such a statement should be not only concise but also precise.
 You need to condense all the results and causes into a single sentence and then put it in an eye-capturing style.

 The actual writing process starts with a plan.
 As a rule in writing academic papers, always begin with an outline.
-This is a mini-plan that helps you know how to structure your article.
+This is a mini-plan to give you insights about your cause and effect essay structure.

-So, he first needs to write the subtopics that you will need throughout the essay.
+So, you first need to write the subtopics that you will need throughout the essay.
 Of course, this largely depends on the instructions of your professor.
 But for a standard paper, you should have about three paragraphs.
 Make sure every point or idea goes to its section.

 Start with an introduction that has the topic sentence and then have the ideas illustrated in distinctive paragraphs.
 Then, close the essay with a powerful conclusion that summarizes your work and reasserts the importance of your topic.